TRUMP NATIONAL DORAL MIAMI (305-592-2000)

 The Blue Monster has four sets of tees, measuring 7125 total yards.
 The tips play to a 130 slope, while the blue tees measure 6701 yards with a 125 slope.
 As the 118 slope

 rating indicates, the white tees, at 6281 yards, provide a good option for mid to high handicappers and resort golfers.
 From these tees, the par threes are very playable, and there

 are no par fours over 390 yards in length.
 Forward tee players receive a significant break from the few forced carries, as the reds measure 5392 yards, with a 124 slope.

 A key to scoring well here is to play well on the par fives.
 Three of the four are reasonable in length (between 475 and 507 yards from the white tees), with the twelfth covering 563

-measured to the center of the green, and the markings on the cart paths at 100/150/200 are a much appreciated feature.
-Hole locations are indicated on daily pin placement cards.
+heads are also measured to the center of the green, and the markings on the cart paths at 100/150/200 are a much appreciated feature.
+Hole locations are indicated on daily pin

 The first tee is located just in front of the gorgeous and expansive clubhouse and terrace which is an ideal spot for a quick breakfast or lunch.
 As opening holes go, this is a great

 introduction.
 At 529 yards from the tips, this par five is reachable in two by long hitters, although the uphill approach to a heavily bunkered green complex requires accuracy.

 Number two presents one of the best birdie opportunities of the round, if you can again avoid the numerous sand traps.
 These two holes are a good warm up for the #1